-That being said, research suggests that many fresh pasta doughs call for about 100 grams (a little less than a cup) of flour per egg used.
-Whereas a recipe for egg noodles, known for the richer flavor and color their namesake contributes, might call for anywhere between three eggs per two cups of flour to two eggs and four yolks per two cups of flour.
+On the other hand, a recipe for egg noodles, known for the richer flavor and color their namesake contributes, might call for anywhere between 3 eggs per 2 cups of flour to 2 eggs and 4 yolks per 2 cups of flour.
 (Of course, you can also find yolk-free egg noodles.)

-Dry pasta, by the way — that is, dried Italian pasta like spaghetti, penne, and the like — usually does not contain any eggs, just semolina flour and water (but exceptions, as always, apply).
+Dry pasta, by the way — that is, dried Italian pasta like spaghetti, penne, and the like — usually does not contain any eggs, just semolina flour and water (but exceptions apply, as always).

-Pasta has greater liberties when it comes to shape and size — with way too many options to list here—and so by extension, the variety of dishes that can be made from it is more expansive too.
+Regular pasta has greater liberties when it comes to shape and size — with way too many options to list here.
+By extension, the variety of dishes that can be made from it is more expansive too.

 Egg noodles are basically confined to the broad, flat, thicker-textured classic noodle shape, though they come in fine, broad, wide, and extra wide versions.